LACROIX

 LACROIX-Group-innovation-lab-tech-R&D-jean-michel-meric

 “First key premise: learn how to fail.
 In a company of 4,000 employees, where processes are also a Group strength, it is challenging to initiate such a shift in mindset.
 And yet employees must be allowed to explore, take risks and question established practice, sometimes completely.
 This is indeed a change in the corporate culture, one that is necessary to unleash employee audacity.
 They must be able to believe that the impossible becomes possible and that error is now an encouraged part of the learning curve.
-After 30 years at LACROIX Group, I have experienced this transformation in just a few years, not only in our technological innovations but especially in our work methods, which multiply experience-sharing and exchanges.”
+After 30 years at LACROIX, I have experienced this transformation in just a few years, not only in our technological innovations but especially in our work methods, which multiply experience-sharing and exchanges.”

 Jean-Michel Méric

-R&D Director - LACROIX Sofrel
+R&D Director - Environment activity of LACROIX

 Create bonds within the Group… but also outside it